arcus/education_modules/sql_intermediate/sql_intermediate.md

 <div class = "important">

 When multiple `WHEN` / `THEN` components are listed, SQL will walk through each of them in the order they are listed and will return output for the first `WHEN` condition to be evaluated as TRUE.
-This is very important to remember, because sometimes multiple conditions might be true, if you don't write them carefully, but only **one** result will be returned.
+This is very important to remember, because sometimes multiple conditions might be true, if you don't write them carefully, but only **one** result will be returned -- the one corresponding to the first matching condition.

 </div>

 Finally, if no `ELSE` clause is explicitly specified SQL imposes a condition of `ELSE NULL` by default.
 We strongly encourage you to always include an `ELSE` clause even if you like the default value of `ELSE NULL`, to make your code more explicit.

-The example below looks at "Peanut IgE Ab in Serum" Observations (i.e. Labs) and uses a `CASE` statement to create a column called `interpretation`, which categorizes (or you might hear "bins", "lumps", or "buckets") the results of the **observations.observation_value** field for each record into one of five distinct categories, or, if none of the criteria is met, makes the value of `interpretation` NULL.
+The example below looks at "Peanut IgE Ab in Serum" observations (i.e. labs) and uses a `CASE` statement to create a column called `interpretation`, which categorizes (or you might hear "bins", "lumps", or "buckets") the results of the `observations.observation_value` field for each record into one of five distinct categories, or, if none of the criteria is met, makes the value of `interpretation` NULL.

 ```sql
 SELECT